 Car accidents happen without warning.
 In the span of a few seconds, your car can be totaled, and you can be seriously injured.
 Your life can be flipped upside down, and you could be left dealing with the physical, emotional, and financial hardships.
-The good news is, you can get help by hiring the car accident lawyers at Colombo Law in Morgantown.
+The good news is, you can get help by hiring a car accident lawyer at Colombo Law in Morgantown.

-Our car accident attorneys are your personal advocate.
+Our car accident lawyers are your personal advocate.
 Our job is to make sure you are treated ethically and receive maximum compensation from the responsible party and the insurance companies.
-When you work with our auto accident attorneys, you will feel comfortable knowing that someone is in your corner and fighting for your rights every step of the way.
+When you work with our personal injury attorneys, you will feel comfortable knowing that someone is in your corner and fighting for your rights every step of the way.

 The statute of limitations for personal injury and property damage suits in West Virginia is two years.
 Legal battles can be lengthy, and you may not be able to reach a successful outcome in your case if you try to handle it yourself.